Trump says he’ll announce yet another new tariff Monday

 Trump in 2018, during his previous administration, also announced 25% tariffs on steel and 10% tariffs on aluminum, although the following year he lifted them on Mexico and Canada.

-Last week, Trump imposed a 10% tariff on all Chinese goods imported to the United States on top of all existing tariffs already in place on China.
-After those tariffs went into effect Tuesday, China quickly retaliated by placing tariffs on some chips and metals, and began investigating Google and the maker of the Calvin Klein and Tommy Hilfiger brands.
+Last week, Trump imposed a 10% tariff on all Chinese goods imported to the US on top of all existing tariffs already in place on China.
+After those tariffs went into effect Tuesday, China quickly retaliated by placing tariffs on some chips and metals, began investigating Google and placed the maker of the Calvin Klein and Tommy Hilfiger brands on its unreliable entities list.

 Overall, steel imported by American businesses plunged 27% between 2017, the year before there were tariffs, and 2019, the first full year of the tariffs, although some of that decline was due to decreased steel consumption.
 Domestic steel production rose in the same period but only equaled about two-thirds of the drops in imports.
 Despite the competitive lift that the domestic steel industry has received from tariffs, domestic production was down about 2% last year compared to 2023, and down nearly 10% from where it stood a decade ago.